-Magnesium is another mineral involved in blood pressure regulation that most Americans do not get enough of, and leafy greens like spinach, kale and arugula are excellent sources of magnesium.
+Magnesium is another mineral involved in blood pressure regulation that most Americans do not get enough of, and leafy greens like spinach, kale, and arugula are excellent sources of magnesium.
 Eating more of these magnesium-rich foods can help relax blood vessels.
 Plus, leafy greens provide nutrients with anti-inflammatory and antioxidant effects to help regulate blood pressure.

-Recipe pictured above: Blueberry-Oat Scones with Flaxseeds
+The recipe pictured above: Blueberry-Oat Scones with Flaxseeds

 8. Beans, Peas & Lentils

-Choose from kidney beans to black-eyed peas to chickpeas to green lentils—just get those legumes in, since research suggests eating a serving a day can significantly reduce blood pressure.
+Choose from kidney beans to black-eyed peas to chickpeas to green lentils—just get those legumes in, since research in Clinical Diabetes suggests eating a serving a day can significantly reduce blood pressure.
 This is thanks to legumes being great sources of fiber (a half-cup has 7 to 9 grams), as well as potassium and magnesium—two essential minerals for blood pressure regulation.

-The high fiber content in beans, peas and lentils also means they provide complex carbohydrates with a low glycemic index (meaning they won't spike blood sugar levels, which prevents irritation in the blood vessels).
-For best results, substitute ½ to 1 cup of any legume—canned, dried or even ground into flour—for refined-carb foods, like white pasta, white rice and white flour.
+The high fiber content in beans, peas, and lentils also means they provide complex carbohydrates with a low glycemic index (meaning they won't spike blood sugar levels, which prevents irritation in the blood vessels).
+For best results, substitute ½ to 1 cup of any legume—canned, dried, or even ground into flour—for refined-carb foods, like white pasta, white rice, and white flour.
 If using canned, opt for no-salt-added, and rinse them to reduce sodium before adding them to a recipe.

 9. Olive Oil

-These results back up the thinking that the key to cardiovascular health isn't to cut out all fats, but rather to opt for the healthier ones such as olive oil.
+These results back up the thinking that the key to cardiovascular health isn't to cut out all fats, but rather to opt for healthier ones such as olive oil.
 This heart-healthy fat is a staple of the Mediterranean diet, and it also contains oleocanthal, a unique compound that has anti-inflammatory effects.

 Don't overlook this root vegetable, because beets are packed with nutrients that appear to improve blood circulation and reduce blood pressure.
-Not only are beets a top source of potassium, folate and the antioxidant vitamin C, but they also have naturally high levels of nitrates, which research has recently linked to reducing blood pressure.
+Not only are beets a top source of potassium, folate, and the antioxidant vitamin C, but they also have naturally high levels of nitrates, which research has recently linked to reducing blood pressure.

-Found in many fruits and vegetables, dietary nitrates are different from nitrites added to cured and processed foods.
+Research in Current Opinion in Lipidology and a study presented in Randomized Controlled Trial found in many fruits and vegetables, dietary nitrates are different from nitrites added to cured and processed foods.
 Instead, these get converted to nitrate oxide, a byproduct that relaxes muscles, allowing blood vessels to dilate and blood pressure to decrease.